 The Summit gala dinner on Thursday 12 March 2020 is included in the full Summit registration fee.
-For catering purposes, pleas e indicate whether you will attend the dinner.
+For catering purposes, please indicate whether you will attend the dinner.

-I confirm I WILL attend the gala dinner OR I WILL NOT attend
+I confirm I WILL attend the gala dinner OR Please seat me at a hosted table I WILL NOT attend

-Additional tickets to Gala dinner Cost No.of tickets Name/s and dietary requirements YES, I require additional tickets \$175 Table of 10: YES, I require additional tickets to complete my table of 10 \$175 Guest names must be advised in writing no later than Tuesday 25 February 2020
+Additional tickets to Gala dinner Cost No.of tickets Name/s and dietary requirements YES, I require additional tickets \$175 Table of 10: YES, I require additional ticketsto complete my table of 10 \$1750 Guest names must be advised in writing no later than Tuesday 25 February 2020